nodatime/tzvalidate/format.md

 - A line per transition strictly before 2035-01-01T00:00:00Z
 - A blank line

+Note that even the final zone in the file ends with a blank line, for simplicity of generation.

 Each transition line consists of:

 - The instant of the transition, in the format `yyyy-MM-ddTHH:mm:ssZ`